intelfy/granterstellar/docs/install_guide.md

    - MAILGUN_API_HOST=api.mailgun.net (or api.eu.mailgun.net)
    - MAILGUN_LIST=waitlist@mg.yourdomain.com
    - NODE_ENV=production
+   - ALLOW_HTTP_IN_PROD=1 (only when HTTPS is terminated by a reverse proxy like Traefik)
 3) DNS for the landing domain should point to Coolify/Traefik.

 Landing server HTTPS and throttling (when running standalone)

 - The small Node landing server (`server.mjs`) can serve the static landing and waitlist endpoint by itself.
 In production it typically sits behind Traefik/Coolify with TLS termination.

 - If you run it directly, you can enable HTTPS and tune resource guards via environment variables:
    - ENABLE_HTTPS=1: Start HTTPS when key/cert paths are provided.
    - HTTPS_KEY_PATH, HTTPS_CERT_PATH: File paths to your TLS key and certificate.
+   - ALLOW_HTTP_IN_PROD=1: Allow HTTP mode even with NODE_ENV=production (use only behind a TLS proxy).
    - STATIC_FS_CONCURRENCY: Max concurrent static file streams (default 50).
          - STATIC_RATE_LIMIT_MAX: Per‑IP GET/HEAD rate limit window cap (default 300 per 5 minutes).

 - When running behind Traefik, keep HTTP mode; TLS is terminated at the proxy.
 Security headers and CSP are still set by the server.

 - Umami analytics injection is validated: src must be https and end with `/script.js`, and website id is attribute‑escaped.
+   - The SPA also supports Umami via VITE_UMAMI_* with CSP allow‑lists; the landing server enforces strict validation and CSP.

 Providers setup (copy‑paste friendly)